Vedanta Society: History

 The Vedanta Society was founded by Swami Vivekananda on his first trip to the West.
 Swami Vivekananda, whose guru was the spiritual leader Ramakrishna, came to the United States to represent Hinduism at the 1893 Parliament of the World's Religions in Chicago.
 Although his primary intent for the journey was to raise money for humanitarian reform work in India, the reception he received inspired him to establish a separate Western mission.

-Following his success at the Parliament, Swami Vivekananda spent two years lecturing in various parts of eastern and central United States, appearing chiefly in Chicago, Detroit, Boston, and New York.
-In November 1894, he established the first Vedanta Society, the Vedanta Society of New York, which gained a physical location in January 1895.
-For two months, starting in June 1895, he conducted private lectures to a dozen of his disciples at Thousand Island Park.
+After the 1893 Parliament of Religions in Chicago, Swami Vivekananda went on a speaking tour of the Midwest and the East Coast, including Chicago, Detroit, Boston, and New York.
+In November 1894, he established the first Vedanta Society in New York, and the group gained a physical location in January 1895.

+In 1895, Vivekananda broke off his speaking tour and held a six-week retreat at Thousand Island Park, where he trained and initiated his first disciples to continue the work after his return to India.
 Vivekananda focused on establishing an American Vedanta that emphasized practical spiritual teachings, adapting the tradition to Western audiences.
-The tradition attracted followers that formed small, elitist societies focused on discussing religious philosophy.

-On Vivekananda's second trip to the west (1899-1900), he founded the Vedanta Society of Northern California in San Francisco.
-Vivekananda spent three months in the San Francisco Bay Area teaching Vedanta and attracting serious students.
-By 1906, the San Francisco society was based in a large Victorian house.
+On Vivekananda's second trip to the West (1899-1900), he expanded the movement to the West Coast, founding the Vedanta Society of Northern California and lecturing extensively in the San Francisco Bay Area.

-Before returning to India he told his followers he would be succeeded by Swami Turiyananda.
+Before returning to India, Vivekananda assigned his fellow disciples from the Ramakrishna Order, including Abhedananda, Turiyananda, and Saradananda, to lead the growing network of American centers.